leixinma/MeshODENet/README.md

 # MeshODENet: Neural ODE-based Graph Neural Network for Mesh Simulation

 A physics-based mesh simulation framework combining Graph Neural Networks with Neural ODEs for deformation modeling.
+We acknowledge the funding support from USDA Award No. 2024-67021-42526.

 ## Project Structure